DejanGegic/FrostBite/docs/md/quick-start.md

 ### Encrypting the entire computer 🖥️

-We warmly advise you read the [extended documentation](extended.md) before you attempt to encrypt the entire computer to understand the limitations.
+I warmly advise you to read the [extended documentation](extended.md) before you attempt to encrypt the entire computer to understand all limitations.

-To encrypt the entire computer, you need create a file named `THIS MIGHT DESTROY MY COMPUTER` in the same folder as the **FrostBite** program.
+To encrypt the entire computer, you need create a file named `THIS MAY LOCK MY DATA PERMANENTLY` in the same folder as the **FrostBite** program.
 Don't worry, the program will not actually destroy your computer.
 It is just a precaution to prevent accidental encryption of the entire computer.

 Once you have created the file, you can run the **FrostBite** program and it will encrypt the entire computer.
 This process can take a while, depending on the size of your computer.